-Pursuant to the terms of the Master Resolution, the Authority is prohibited from creating a pledge of or lien on the Trust Estate that is superior to the pledge that secures the Series 2021A Bonds with the exception of the claim on the Dedicated Capital Funding Revenues that exists under the 2003 Bond Resolution for the Pre-2018 Bonds.
-However, the Authority may create a pledge of or lien on the Trust

-Estate that is on parity with the pledge that secures the Series 2021A Bonds, and in that connection, incur additional indebtedness, provided that certain conditions set forth in the Resolution are satisfied.
+Pursuant to the terms of the Master Resolution, the Authority is prohibited from creating a pledge of or lien on the Trust Estate that is superior to the pledge that secures the Series 2023A Bonds with the exception of the claim on the Dedicated Capital Funding Revenues that exists under the 2003 Bond Resolution for the Pre-2018 Bonds.
+However, the Authority may create a pledge of or lien on the Trust Estate that is on parity with the pledge that secures the Series 2023A Bonds, and in that connection, incur additional indebtedness, provided that certain conditions set forth in the Resolution are satisfied.
+The Authority may also issue Subordinated Indebtedness or incur Subordinated Contract Obligations as described below.